YesIDo49/YesIDo49/README.md

     * *I also LOVE sleeping and eating (when I have the time to do so).
 They're essential to our well being I enjoy both of them.
 (By the way, for me food is more important than mone, so you know how to pay me now).*

+    * *As you can see, I love Kirby.
+I spent my entire childhood playing Kirby video games.
+Therefore, I love him.
+Plus, he's adorable, don't you think so too ?*

     * *To be more serious, Being a front-end developper is my adult dream and I hope I will be an amazing when I'm done with school !*

 <div align="center">